microsoft/BotFramework-WebChat/docs/CITATION.md

 Please refer to the graph for details of each fields.
 Notably:

--  Only nested objects are supported (a.k.a. "compact form"), flattened/referenced objects are not supported unless stated otherwise
+-  Only compact from is supported (i.e. nested objects), other forms and object references are not supported unless stated otherwise
 -  Subclasses are not supported.
 If the object is expected to be `Message`, it must not be `EmailMessage` (subclass)

 #### Sample payload